union-imgcross icon

 It is 30% less expensive to hire and pay international talent through a global PEO solution than hiring and paying in-house.
 When compared to working and paying via your own organization, you can save up to 50%.

 Employee loyalty increases by 47% when they are employed, which is why you can retain the best knowledge workers for a long time.
 95% of legal, financial, and economic concerns are eliminated with official foreign hiring.
-You may also gain flexibility by employing this service and take on additional jobs of varying durations.
+You may also gain flexibility by employing this service and taking on additional jobs of varying durations.
 In Romania, you may start a bare-bones company with just one or a handful of people and quickly scale up as your business grows.

 Official PEO employment of a foreign individual in Romania, when combined with 100% compliance, ensures that there are no commercial risks because the client base and intellectual property are safe.
 It also ensures better on-site customer service and a thorough understanding of the local company culture.
 This means less time and money spent on recruiting, evaluating, and onboarding geographically dispersed teams of experts, as well as a learning curve.